-We have original equipment manufacturer agreements primarily with Dell and Hitachi Data Systems for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
-Dell and Hitachi Data Systems have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-A material portion of our software revenue is generated through these arrangements, and we expect this contribution to grow in the future.
-Sales through our original equipment manufacturer agreements accounted for 10% of our total revenues for fiscal 2011, 10% of our total revenues for fiscal 2010 and 12% of our total revenues for fiscal 2009.
+Overall, we have original equipment manufacturer agreements primarily with Dell, Hitachi Data Systems and NetApp for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
+Dell, Hitachi Data Systems and NetApp have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
+A material portion of our software revenue is sometimes generated through our original equipment manufacturer agreements.
+Sales through our original equipment manufacturer agreements accounted for 12% of our total revenues for fiscal 2012, 10% of our total revenues for fiscal 2011 and 10% of our total revenues for fiscal 2010.

 We also have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
 Many of our North American resellers have been transitioned to either Arrow or Avnet.
-We generated approximately 25% of our total revenues through Arrow in fiscal 2011, approximately 24% of our total revenues in fiscal 2010 and approximately 21% of our total revenues in fiscal 2009.
-Avnet's total revenue contribution was not material in fiscal 2011, 2010 or 2009.
+We generated approximately 26% of our total revenues through Arrow in fiscal 2012, approximately 25% of our total revenues in fiscal 2011 and approximately 24% of our total revenues in fiscal 2010.
+Avnet's total revenue contribution was not material in fiscal 2012, 2011 or 2010.
 If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future revenues.

+We also derive a significant portion of our total revenues from services revenue.
 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
-Our services revenue was 52% of our total revenues for fiscal 2011, 50% for fiscal 2010 and 48% for fiscal 2009.
+Our services revenue was 50% of our total revenues for fiscal 2012, 52% for fiscal 2011 and 50% for fiscal 2010.

-The gross margin of our services revenue was 76.6% for fiscal 2011, 76.1% for fiscal 2010 and 75.0% for fiscal 2009.
-The increase in the gross margin of our services revenue in fiscal 2011 compared to fiscal 2010 was primarily due to a higher percentage of our services revenue being derived from customer support agreements as a result of sales to new customers and renewal agreements with our installed customer base.
+The gross margin of our services revenue was 75.3% for fiscal 2012, 76.6% for fiscal 2011 and 76.1% for fiscal 2010.
+The decrease in the gross margin of our services revenue in the fiscal year ended March 31, 2012 compared to the fiscal year ended March 31, 2011 was primarily due to a higher percentage of our services revenue being derived from professional services engagements as well as higher costs of services associated with the expansion of our worldwide customer support operations.
 Overall, our services revenue has lower gross margins than our software revenue.
-The gross margin of our software revenue was 98.4% for fiscal 2011, 97.8% for fiscal 2010 and 98.0% for fiscal 2009.
+The gross margin of our software revenue was 98.6% for fiscal 2012, 98.4% for fiscal 2011 and 97.8% for fiscal 2010.
 An increase in the percentage of total revenues represented by services revenue may adversely affect our overall gross margins.